 Individuals from around Victoria donate knitted, crocheted and other handmade baby blankets, clothes and toys, which are made into beautiful “Baby Bundles” by a team of hospital volunteers.
 The Baby Bundles are distributed to mums and their babies through the Women’s Social Support Service, Women’s Alcohol and Drug Service and the maternity wards.

 The hospital cannot accept secondhand goods but new baby garments, toys, blankets, and other baby items are very welcome.
-If you would like to support the baby Bundle Program or the Comfort Shawl Program, email or call the Volunteer Coordinator.
+If you would like to support the Baby Bundle Program, contact the Volunteer Crafter Program.

-Our Cuddler Program is an integral part of our neonatal unit.
-When parents are not able to be with their baby the NICU team can offer a team of volunteers trained to settle, comfort, play with and cuddle babies.
+Our NICU Volunteer Program is an integral part of our neonatal unit.
+When parents are not able to be with their baby the NICU team can offer a team of volunteers trained to settle, comfort, play with and sooth babies.

-Please note: the waiting list for positions in the Cuddler Program is closed.
+Please note: the waiting list for positions in the NICU Volunteer Program is closed.